the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Several new beliefs for more diverse religion customization along with buffs for a few of the weaker beliefs.
 However, several of the more powerful beliefs in base DeCiv Redux have been nerfed.

-- A new tile improvement, the Artificial Atoll, unlocked at Ocean Remediation.
+- A new tile improvement, the Artificial Atoll, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.

 TODO: